radu-matei/radu-matei.github.io/content/blog/rpi-sensehat-telemetry.md

 What is Sense HAT?
 ------------------
-> The Sense HAT is an add-on board for Raspberry Pi, made espacially for the [Astro Pi](https://astro-pi.org/) mission to go in Space.
+> The Sense HAT is an add-on board for Raspberry Pi, made especially for the [Astro Pi](https://astro-pi.org/) mission to go in Space.
 > The Sense HAT has an 8x8 RGB LED matrix, a five-button joystick and includes the following sensors:

 >    - Gyroscope